 Plaza de España

-One of the biggest sights to see in Seville, both in size and popularity, Plaza de España is a huge semicircular building in the Parque Maria Luisa.
+One of the biggest sights in Seville, both in size and popularity, Plaza de España is a huge semicircular building in the Parque Maria Luisa.
 Originally built for the Ibero-American Exhibition in 1929, what still draws the visitors in is a stunning building complete with a small canal that can be explored by boat and a fountain in the centre of the plaza which lights up at night.

 No matter how many times I visit Plaza de España, I fall in love the place a little more each time.
 More often than not there’s a busker playing soothing music, while people row about the canal in the small boats.
 Crossing the bridges to reach the building from the square, you’re faced with many small seating areas, each dedicated to a city in Spain and decorated with tiles reflecting that city.
 My favourite time to visit is early on a Sunday morning before the crowds arrive, or just before the sun sets, giving the building a stunning glow.
 Not to be forgotten is the surrounding Parque Maria Luisa, whether you pass through to reach Plaza de España or spend some time exploring, it’s another must see sight in Seville.